top of page

 Title IX Coordinator Training

-Title IX Coordinators, who are responsible for overseeing Title IX compliance within the school district, should typically receive comprehensive training on Title IX regulations, procedures, and best practices.
+Title IX Coordinators are responsible for overseeing Title IX compliance within their organization and must annually receive comprehensive training on Title IX regulations, procedures, and best practices.

 McGrath’s Intake & Investigation Foundations Course ensures your Title IX Coordinator understands your school’s legal requirements and equips them with the knowledge, tools, and skills they need to effectively perform their role.

-Title IX Investigators, Decision-Makers, Informal Resolution Facilitators and Appeals Officers
+Title IX Coordinators, Investigators, Decision-Makers, Informal Resolution Facilitators, Supportive Measures Review Administrator, and Appeals Officers

-Title IX requires a number of roles in an investigation and/or appeal.
-Any individuals involved in the investigation and adjudication of Title IX complaints, such as hearing officers, investigators and decision-makers also benefit from specialized training to ensure fair, impartial and thorough handling of cases.
+Title IX complaints require a number of roles.
+Any individuals involved in the investigation and adjudication of Title IX complaints, such as Title IX Coordinators, Investigators, Decision-Makers, Informal Resolution Facilitators, Supportive Measures Review Administrator and Appeals Officers also benefit from specialized training to ensure fair, impartial and thorough handling of cases.
+While best practice is to have a team approach, one individual may hold several of these roles simultaneously.

-McGrath’s Intake & Investigation Foundations Course thoroughly prepares your designated leaders for their roles in the intake and investigation of complaints so they feel confident in their ability to handle a case from start to finish.
+McGrath’s Intake & Investigation Foundations Course thoroughly prepares your designated leaders for their roles in the intake and investigation of Title IX complaints.

-Final Rule requires that 50% of a school’s staff be trained annually.
-School personnel, including administrators, teachers, counselors, and support staff, may be required to undergo training on Title IX requirements, recognizing and reporting sexual harassment and discrimination, and understanding the school's policies and procedures.
+2024 Final Rule requires that 100% of a school’s staff be trained annually.
+School personnel, including administrators, teachers, counselors, and support staff, are required to undergo training on Title IX requirements, recognizing and reporting sex discrimination and sex-based harassment, discrimination, and understanding the school's policies and procedures.

 McGrath's 90-minute Staff Awareness and Response Training teaches staff how to identify the early warning signs of harassment, abuse and discrimination and how to make a report.

 Title IX requires schools to maintain records of training for their designated leaders.
-It also requires that schools publicly post Title IX training materials.
+2020 regulations require that schools publicly post Title IX training materials while the 2024 regulations do not require that training materials be publicly posted.
+Training materials must be made available on request for inspection by members of the public.

 All graduates of McGrath's Intake and Investigations Course for designated leaders receive a course completion certificate.
-McGrath also provides materials for complying with all public posting requirements.
+McGrath will provide materials for inspection by members of the public as requested.

 Unbiased Investigations and Decision-Making